25 Funny International Laws You’d Never Know Were Real

 Don't eat on church steps in Italy

-Be careful where you consume a relaxing lunch or refreshing beverage in Italy.
-It’s an offense in Florence to eat or drink while sitting on church steps or within a church courtyard.
+Be careful where you consume a relaxing lunch or a refreshing beverage in Italy.
+It's an offense in Florence to eat or drink while sitting on church steps or within a church courtyard.
 The same law applies to eating near public buildings.
 Snack elsewhere and avoid the fine.
 Read up on these bizarre things that have been banned around the world.

 Keep your top on in Fiji

 Fiji is a beautiful tropical paradise where sunbathing and swimming are part of daily life but don’t get caught with your pants (or top) down.
 Public nudity and topless bathing are illegal here.
 Stay covered up and out of jail.

 Feed the pigeons and you'll break the law in San Fransisco

-It’s illegal to feed pigeons on the streets of San Francisco.
+It's illegal to feed pigeons on the streets of San Francisco.
 The city famous for the Golden Gate Bridge blames the ubiquitous birds for spreading disease and damaging property.
-If you’re caught providing food to San Francisco’s pigeons, you could face a hearty fine.
+If you’re caught providing food to San Francisco’s pigeons, you could face a hefty fine.
 Citizens are even encouraged to report pigeon feeders to the city’s police department.

 Leave your Bible at home in the Maldives

 In the Maldives (where you can find this glow-in-the-dark beach), public observance of any religion other than Islam is prohibited, and it’s an offense to import Bibles into the country.
 To ensure that you don’t upset the locals or run afoul of the law, don’t bring a Bible along on your trip.
 You probably never knew that these books were banned.